Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space

-For spacelike stationary (i.e. zero mean curvature) surfaces in 4-dimensional Lorentz space one can naturally introduce two Gauss maps and Weierstrass representation.
-In this paper we investigate their global geometry systematically.
-The total Gaussian curvature is related with the surface topology as well as the indices of the so-called good singular ends by a generalized Jorge-Meeks formula.
+For spacelike stationary (i.e. zero mean curvature) surfaces in 4-dimensional Lorentz space, one can naturally introduce two Gauss maps and a Weierstrass-type representation.
+In this paper we investigate the global geometry of such surfaces systematically.
+The total Gaussian curvature is related with the surface topology as well as the indices of the so-called good singular ends by a Gauss-Bonnet type formula.
 On the other hand, as shown by a family of counter-examples to Osserman's theorem, finite total curvature no longer implies that Gauss maps extend to the ends.
-Interesting examples include the generalization of the classical catenoids, helicoids, the Enneper surface, and Jorge-Meeks' $k$-noids.
-Any of them could be embedded in $\mathbb{R}^4_1$, showing a sharp contrast with the case of $\mathbb{R}^3$.
+Interesting examples include the deformations of the classical catenoid, the helicoid, the Enneper surface, and Jorge-Meeks' k-noids.
+Each family of these generalizations includes embedded examples in the 4-dimensional Lorentz space, showing a sharp contrast with the 3-dimensional case.